The Ritz Dance Performance, June 1978

 dance partner and work up a routine to precede his.
 In other words, I

-would be the opening act.
+would be his opening act.

 I had two weeks to prepare.